 where $n_{bins}$ is the number of bins in the histogram and $n_{par}$ is the number of parameters in the fit.
-To determine $n_{bin}$ we observed how the $\chi_R^2$ varied as function of the number of bins used, see Figure \ref{fig:redchi}.
-To calculate $\chi_R^2$, we assumed our data followed Poissonian statistics, therefore $\epsilon_i = \sqrt{C_i}$.
-We choose to divide the analysed area interval of $[0, 10 \times 10^6 ]$ into 45000 bins, because in this case we obtained $\chi_R^2 \approx 1$.
-The number of detection events used was, approximately, $1.7 \times 10^7$.
-The residual $Res$, shown in Figure \ref{fig:residual}, was calculated using
+To determine $n_{bin}$ we observed how the $\chi_R^2$ varied as function of the number of bins used, see left panel of Figure~\ref{fig:redchi}.
+To calculate $\chi_R^2$, we assumed our data follows Poissonian statistics, therefore $\epsilon_i = \sqrt{C_i}$.
+We divide the analysed area interval of $[0, 10 \times 10^6 ]$ into 45000 bins, as we obtained $\chi_R^2 \approx 1$ in this case.
+The number of detection events used was $\approx 1.7 \times 10^7$.
+The residual $Res$, shown in the right panel of Figure \ref{fig:redchi}, was calculated using